 The rest of the group leaned in to hear my response.

-“I was humiliated out there…that’s what!”
+“I was humiliated out there, that’s what!”
 I said.
-“Everybody, including each of you, called me a Taker.”
+“Everybody, including most of you, called me a taker.”

-“It had nothing to do with who you are.
+“It had nothing to do with who you are or our relationship.
 It was all about how you were showing up in the moment.”

 I was confused.
 “What moment?”

 “The moment when I was standing in front of you.
 That moment.”

 Heads were nodding around the table.

 Jack continued.
 “Dude, you looked scared sitting there in that chair, like you were expecting something bad to happen.
 Does that make sense?” he asked.